raygun101/MarkupKit/README.md

 ```

 ## Data Binding
 Attributes whose values begin with "$" represent data bindings.
 The text following the "$" character represents an expression to which the corresponding view property will be bound.
-Binding expressions typically contain at least one reference to a key path in the document's owner, and are re-evaluated any time the value of a bound property changes.
-Internally, MarkupKit monitors property changes using [key-value observing](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html), and evaluates expressions using the Foundation-provided [`NSExpression`](https://developer.apple.com/documentation/foundation/nsexpression) class.
+Any time the value of the bound expression changes, the target property in the view will be automatically updated.
+MarkupKit monitors property changes using [key-value observing](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html), and evaluates expressions using the Foundation framework's [`NSExpression`](https://developer.apple.com/documentation/foundation/nsexpression) class.

-For example, an owning class might define a bindable property called `name` as follows:
+For example, a view controller might define a bindable property called `name` as follows:

 ```swift
 class ViewController: UIViewController {